The last Chrome OS device to emerge from Google was the Pixelbook, a top-notch Chromebook which works both as a laptop and tablet.

 Whether this is a tablet or a 2-in-1 hybrid like the Pixelbook is yet to be confirmed, but other leaks and rumours suggest the new device will have a Kaby Lake chip, a keyboard and a trackpad.

-Right now, the device itself is based on only a couple of discoveries, but if it is indeed a real product, Google might well choose to announce it at its annual developer conference - I/O - which starts on 8 May.
+Right now, the device itself is based on only a couple of discoveries, and Google made no mention of it at its annual developer conference - I/O - which was in May.

 When more rumours surface, we'll be sure to add them here.